monmima/main-aide-memoire/wordpress/README.md

 	<?php endif; ?>

-## Creating A Sticky Menu With Elementor

-If you have a top bar and a navigation menu on your site, the best is to make the navigaton menu sticky, but not the top bar.
-Otherwise the top bar and the navigation menu are going to overlap.

-If you need to change the background color for your sticky menu, use this:

-	.bdt-sticky-fixed {
-		background-color: black;
-	}

-If you have just one bar that is not sticky, you can make it this way:

-1. Select the whole section corresponding to the menu.
-1. Go to the Advanced tab in the left-hand panel.
-1. Go to the Motion Effects section.
-1. Select "Top" next to "Sticky".

-You can do this all in Elementor, no need to create special JS here.

 ## A Quick and Dirty Way of Injecting JS into WordPress

 Thanks to [hmwebdev](https://github.com/hmwebdev) for this tip.